anilmainali/wilsonmar.github.io/evangelist/budget/index.md

 {% include _toc.html %}

-This is one in a series:
+This is part of a series:

 {% include evangelist_links.html %}

 ## The spreadsheet